rnowling/rnowling.github.io/_posts/2025-07-19-limiting-parallelism-scikit-learn.md

 To avoid this warning, please rebuild your copy of OpenBLAS with a larger NUM_THREADS setting or set the environment variable OPENBLAS_NUM_THREADS to 64 or lower
 ```

+Scikit-learn uses three levels of [parallelism](https://scikit-learn.org/stable/computing/parallelism.html) by default:

+* Multiple processes with joblib
+* Threads with OpenMP
+* Threads in the BLAS routines used by Numpy and Scipy

 The KMeans class used to have a parameter `n_jobs` that would allow the user to set the number of processes launched.
 This parameter
 was deprecated in version 0.23 and removed in version 0.25.
 A new [parallelization scheme](https://github.com/scikit-learn/scikit-learn/pull/11950)